-“Almost everywhere I go now, as well as in my past as an electrician, people cannot believe that is what I do for a living.
-All the way back to my first year as an apprentice in the five-year training program with the IBEW, I had guys look and scoff at me, a girl, wanting to be an electrician.
+People cannot believe that is what I do for a living.
+All the way back to my first year as an apprentice in the five-year training program with the IBEW, I had guys scoff at me.
+A girl, wanting to be an electrician?
 I am sure this is all over the construction trades, not just mine.
-I want to say, it’s not a ‘man’s world’ anymore.
-Pull your own weight, do your job to the best of your ability, and do it correctly, and any job can be yours.
-And being competitive, the ‘one-up’ attitude, sure doesn’t hurt.
-That is me, always pushing to be better.”
+It’s not a ‘man’s world’ anymore.
+Pull your weight, do your job to the best of your ability, do it correctly, and any job can be yours.

-- Electrician: installation, construction, maintenance, designing and repair of electric wiring, switches, lights, motors, generators, transformers, switch gear and other electrical equipment.
-They also maintain and repair the lethal electrified fence (LEF).
-“This was me when I was first hired to CDCR, an Electrician II,” she said
+- Electrician: Installation, construction, maintenance, designing and repair of electric wiring, switches, lights, motors, generators, transformers, switch gear and other electrical equipment.

 - Electronic Technician: Design, installation and maintenance of electronic security and communication equipment.
-These systems include fire and smoke alarms; emergency alarm systems such as the Personal Alarm (PAR); public address systems; audio visual; control consoles; site wide paging system; television system (CCTV and MATV); telecommunications systems and other electronic equipment as necessary.
+Systems include fire and smoke alarms; emergency alarm; public address; audio visual; control consoles; site-wide paging; television; telecommunications and other electronic equipment.

-- Maintenance Mechanic: Inspects, maintains, repairs, and performs preventative maintenance on heating and ventilation equipment, culinary, bakery, and laundry equipment; and the inspection, maintenance and repair of plumbing, water, and sewer systems.
-Performs welding, cutting and fabrication.
-Responsible for equipment rooms and maintenance upkeep of mechanical equipment; maintains and repairs all security doors and gates, to include all entry gates at vehicle sally port and main pedestrian entrance.
+- Maintenance Mechanic: Inspects, maintains, repairs, and performs preventative maintenance on equipment such as heating and ventilation, culinary, bakery, and laundry.
+Inspect, maintain and repair plumbing, water, and sewer systems.
+Responsible for equipment rooms and maintenance upkeep of mechanical gear.

-- Groundskeeper: planting, cultivating, irrigating, and maintaining lawns, trees, shrubs, hedges, flowerbeds, lawns and various ground covers.
+- Groundskeeper: Planting, cultivating, irrigating, and maintaining lawns, trees, shrubs, hedges, flowerbeds, lawns and various ground covers.
 Under direction, applies herbicides, calculates irrigation schedules, performs erosion control, and weed abatement.
-Also involved in the maintenance of institutional grounds, landscape, and roadways.
-Removes trash, green waste, and debris daily as needed.
-Prunes trees and shrubs, mows and fertilizes lawns and make minor repairs to irrigation systems.

-- The engineers are in two groups: field engineers and the co-gen stander, an engineer who works shift work inside the co-gen plant; it runs 24 hours a day, every day.
+- The engineers are in two groups: Field engineers and the co-gen stander, who does shift work inside the co-gen plant.